 Vacuum pipe scale and residue removal

-• Reliability when the ship rocks and tilts
+• Operational reliability even when the ship is rolling and heeling.

-• A safe solution that does not release toxic gases indoors
+• A safe solution that prevents toxic gases from entering indoor spaces.

-• The wastewater collection system improves the maintenance performance of the sewage network.
+• A wastewater collection system improves the treatment results of the entire sewer network.

 Virtsakalkki